gitstliu/go-redis-cluster/README.md

-# redis-go-cluster
+# go-redis-cluster
-redis-go-cluster is a golang implementation of redis client based on Gary Burd's [Redigo](https://github.com/garyburd/redigo).
+go-redis-cluster is a golang implementation of redis client based on Gary Burd's [Redigo](https://github.com/garyburd/redigo).
 It caches slot info at local and updates it automatically when cluster change.
 The client manages a connection pool for each node, uses goroutine to execute as concurrently as possible, which leads